-When you have had a tooth or teeth extracted, it is better to hold off before making the final long-term tooth.
-If the dentist thinks that the gum is going to shrink or change shape, for example, he may recommend making a temporary denture first, to give you a replacement tooth while the healing takes place.
+When you have had a tooth or teeth extracted, it is better to hold off before making the final long-term teeth.
+If the dentist thinks that the gum is going to shrink or change shape, for example, he may recommend making temporary dentures first, to give you replacement teeth while the healing takes place.

 By giving the gum time to heal up and reach it's final shape, the final denture or bridge will be a much better fit.
 That means it will last much longer before it has to be replaced.
 When you have had several teeth out, it usually takes around 6 months for the jaw bone and gum to heal and reach a stable shape.